phiryll/phiryll.github.io/projects/data-history.md

 isn't feasible at the level of properties, but there are use cases for it.

-Design the system to have an (external) API not tied to the internal data representation.
-For example, SQL is a horrible external API for an app with a RDBMS back end, because other people's code will depend on your schema, and you'll eventually be forbidden from changing it for any reason, even to fix a bug.

 ## Use Cases

 The most significant thing that this system provides is the ability to